 Stonewall does not just highlight and promote rowing in the GLBT community.
 The regatta also kicks off the circuit of adult sprint race competitions in the mid-Atlantic region and draws serious rowers of all stripes from throughout the area.

 2020 challenged our organization like everyone else.
 But we didn't want to lose the sense of community and connection that Stonewall gives us.
-So for 2020, we have decided to go virtual.
+So we decided to go virtual.
 2021 is the second (and we hope last) virtual version of the regatta.